fastbear1/goose/README.md

 [![Go Report
 Card](https://goreportcard.com/badge/github.com/pressly/goose/v3)](https://goreportcard.com/report/github.com/pressly/goose/v3)

+#### UPDATES
+- `-env` param now uses `Overload` method.
+Reason is using locally installed env variables and env variables from a file for test database

 Goose is a database migration tool.
 Both a CLI and a library.

 Manage your **database schema** by creating incremental SQL changes or Go functions.